gyetvan-andras/ModernLook-OSX/README.md

 ##MLOutlineView
 This component is derived from NSOutlineView and replaces the outline view header control to add custom drawing to it.

 **NEW** as of 2015.03.03
+- saveTreeSate
+-restoreTreeState

-- saveTreeSate and -restoreTreeState: these calls are save/restore a state of an MLOutlineView.
+these calls are save/restore the state of an MLOutlineView.
 The state information contains the expanded and selected items and the scroll position.
+They works not just static content.

 ##MLTableView
 This component is derived from NSTableView and replaces the outline view header control to add custom drawing to it.